 In May 2020, we received a PPP Loan under the CARES ACT, as administered by the SBA in the amount of \$66,503.
 We did not provide any collateral or guarantees in connection with the PPP Loan, nor did we pay any facility charge to obtain the PPP Loan.
 The PPP Loan carried an annual interest rate of 0.98% and was scheduled to mature two (2) years from issuance.
-On April 13, 2021, the SBA authorized the full forgiveness of the PPP Loan.
-Upon forgiveness of the PPP Loan, we reduced the liability and recorded a gain on the forgiveness of the PPP Loan in the statement of operations.
+On April 13, 2021, the SBA authorized the full forgiveness of the PPP Loan, we reduced the liability and recorded a gain on the forgiveness of the PPP Loan in the statement of operations.